broadinstitute/cromwell/docs/execution/WorkflowExecution.md

 They specify how Cromwell behaves when a job fails during the execution of a workflow.

-`NoNewCalls` will (fairly obviously) not start any new call as soon as a job fails.
+`NoNewCalls` will not start any new call as soon as a job fails.
 Cromwell will still monitor the rest of the jobs until they complete (successfully or not).

 `ContinueWhilePossible` will attempt to run as many jobs as possible until no more can be started.
 When all running jobs are complete, the workflow fails.